England | Scotland | Wales | Northern Ireland | Ireland

 Topcliffe SurgeryLong StreetTopcliffeThirsk, YO7 3RPTel: 01845 577297

-Appointments in addition to routine consultations are offered for blood tests for warfarin and special drug monitoring, minor surgery and minor injury when appropriate, cervical smears, acupuncture, well person and NHS Health checks, antenatal and postnatal examinations and long acting reversible contraception.
+Appointments in addition to routine consultations are offered for blood tests for warfarin and special drug monitoring, minor surgery when appropriate, cervical smears, acupuncture, well person and NHS Health checks, antenatal and postnatal examinations and long acting reversible contraception.

 We also have appointments with either the doctor or the nurse as appropriate for chronic disease monitoring for asthma, chronic obstructive pulmonary disease, coronary heart disease and diabetes.